 Upgrading opportunities are available for those who do not meet the full YAA requirements.
 Details would be dependent on individual assessment.

 YAA Certified Hatha Yoga Teachers meet professional upgrading standards and maintain regular attendance in both classes/workshops and teaching hours, and apply for recertification every three years.
-With further training and experience, YAA Certified Teachers may also qualify for YAA 500-Hour Certification, YAA Intermediate Teacher Status (600-hours+) and YAA Senior Teacher Status (800-hours).
+With further training and experience, YAA Certified Teachers may also qualify for 500-Hour Certification, 600-Hour Certification (Intermediate Teacher Status), 800-Hour Certification (Senior Teacher Status) and Permanent Certification.
 See the Recertification page for details.

 Application & Further Information